How to Choose Four-Wheeler Batteries

 d.
 Gel Batteries

-Gel batteries use a thickened electrolyte, making them spill-proof and vibration-resistant.
+Gel batteries use a gelled electrolyte, which makes them spill-resistant and fairly tolerant of vibration.

-Availability is less common and performance tends to sit between AGM and lead-acid.
+They’re less common in many markets, and performance often sits between AGM and flooded lead-acid.

 Battery Type Comparison Table